 The destination measures and reports on its generation of waste and sets targets for its reduction.
-It ensures solid waste is properly treated and diverted from landfill, with provision of a multiple-stream collection and recycling system which effectively separates waste by type.
+It ensures solid waste is properly treated and diverted from landfill, with the provision of a multiple-stream collection and recycling system which effectively separates waste by type.
 The destination encourages enterprises to avoid, reduce, reuse, and recycle solid waste, including food waste.
 Action is taken to eliminate or reduce single-use items, especially plastics.
 Any residual solid waste that is not reused or recycled is disposed of safely and sustainably.

 The Global Tourism Plastics Initiative aims to stop plastic ending up as pollution while also reducing the amount of new plastic that needs to be produced.
-To realise this vision, tourism companies destinations commit to eliminate the plastic items they don’t need; innovate so all plastics they do need are designed to be safely reused, recycled, or composted; and circulate everything they use to keep it in the economy and out of the environment.
+To realise this vision, tourism companies destinations commit to eliminating the plastic items they don’t need; innovate so all plastics they do need are designed to be safely reused, recycled, or composted; and circulate everything they use to keep it in the economy and out of the environment.

 The Global Tourism Plastics Initiative requires tourism organisations to make a set of concrete and actionable commitments by 2025:

-Eliminate problematic or unnecessary plastic packaging and items by 2025;
+Eliminate problematic or unnecessary plastic packaging and items by 2025

-Take action to move from single-use to reuse models or reusable alternatives by 2025;
+Take action to move from single-use to reuse models or reusable alternatives by 2025

-Engage the value chain to move towards 100% of plastic packaging to be reusable, recyclable, or compostable;
+Engage the value chain to move towards 100% of plastic packaging to be reusable, recyclable, or compostable

 Take action to increase the amount of recycled content across all plastic packaging and items used